 60% to 80% of coastal plastic pollution has inland sources and rivers are a major pathway.
 If all plastic waste in the environment is picked, bagged and binned, little proactive mitigation is possible, whereas if the plastic pollution is identified and recorded, reduction strategies can be planned at local and national scales.

-Where are we working?
+Where did we work?

 What do people say about our events?